The REAL ingredients of change

 Easy-peasy right?
 No. Our unconscious mind does not like to do things differently, change equals a possible threat – it likes us just to pootle along as we always have done, even if it’s making us miserable, because staying in your lane is safe.

 My programme changes lives – sounds like a brag, I know.
-But it’s what my clients tell me, and it’s not ME who changes their lives, my clients are doing it for themselves, in the very best way for them as unique and wonderful human beings.
+But it’s what my clients tell me, and it’s not ME who changes their lives, my clients are doing it for themselves, in the very best way for them, as unique and wonderful human beings.
 I do help a bit though, because change isn’t just ABC.
 Actually, it’s a) (i), a) (ii) etc, because there are certain ingredients needed to do A, B and C successfully – and these are what I teach.

 Let me just be clear, my women clients are strong, they are awesome, they are resilient – they must be to have put up with what they’re putting up with for so long.
 They are savvy and often successful in many areas of their lives, but they are up against hundreds of years of patriarchy, being socialised to put others first, to be nice, to be quiet.
 This patriarchy may not even exist in their external lives, they may have great people around them, but those outdated values are inside many of us women, and this is what prevents us from being able to be objective, confident, and self-compassionate.
-We recognise pain and suffering in others waaaay before we recognise our own.
+We recognise pain and suffering in others waaaay before we recognise it in ourselves.

 So the reason my programme changes lives, is because my clients learn how to see their options, make decisions, and stand up for themselves with confidence – which not only helps them with the current change they’re making, but with future changes in every area of their life.